Instant Pot Hard Boiled Eggs:

 Because the eggs are easier to peel right after you take them out of the ice bath, this is a great way to make sure you get easy to peel eggs.
 Storing them already peeled also removes an obstacle to eating them, which means your family will likely take advantage of them.
 They will be a quick addition to a salad or sandwich, and can make a great snack as you are running out the door.

-What accessories do you need with the Instant Pot to hard boil eggs?
+What accessories do you need with the Instant Pot?

 While there are a ton of fun and easy to use accessories available for the instant pot, and you should definitely consider getting some of them, to make instant pot hard boiled eggs, all you need is the rack that comes with your IP!
 You don’t want the eggs sitting in the water.
 Despite the name, we actually don’t want to boil the eggs.